RusticVoid/LuaComputer/README.md

 7. load    - loads data from a specified txt file <br>
 8. clear   - clears the console <br>
 9. exit    - exits the program <br>

+# Op Codes
+jmp   - Jumps to a location in memory print - Prints that line under it add   - Adds locations data to geather sub   - Subractes locations data from another mul   - Multiplies locations data to geather